The Argentinian Wine Scene

 Chardonnay

-The best known white grape variety in the world is now being planted in large volume across Argentina, and is thriving superbly, with some high quality wines, especially from the higher altitude, cooler climate regions, such as the Tupungato.
+Probably the best known white grape variety in the world is planted in large volume across Argentina and thrives superbly, with some high quality wines, especially from the higher altitude, cooler climate regions, such as Tupungato.

 The oaked styles are rich, bold, full of toasty, tropical fruit, and a creamy vanilla edge; the newer, fresher styles, celebrate the pure fruit quality, with lively, citrus-streaked white peach, creamy fruit.